TANGO (Argentine Tango)

 And they may be right, but only up to a certain point.
 Because the truth is that Tango is a popular dance, and as such, it’s a dance from the people.
 For this reason, there are hundreds of thousands of symbols according to different types of persons.
 And also according to a certain historical moment: it’s not the same the meaning of dancing Tango in the late 1800, than around 1940, 1980, 1995 or in 2020!

-I guess we’re supposed to agree that dancing Tango have to a a common denominator for everyone: it’s just so fun to do it!
+I guess we’re supposed to agree that dancing Tango have to have a common denominator for everyone: it’s just so fun to do it!
 But there are also other reasons for people to dance Tango...

 For many, dancing Tango symbolizes or represent a moment of relax and break from the every day life (like any other hobby).
 For many others, Tango dance is mainly for socialising, meeting friends, make new ones, etc. For single people it’s also a chance to find a love partner, a love relationship or even to find a husband or a wife!
 For others is simply a lot of fun to just go and dance Tango because of its incredible choreographic and improvisation richness, subtleties and possibilities.